-As part of this supplemental action, new training structures would need to be constructed in a similar manner as those constructed in the past throughout the MKARNS.
+As part of the proposed action, new training structures would need to be constructed in a similar manner as those constructed in the past throughout the life span of the MKARNS.
 Additionally, some of the existing training structures may require modification (e.g. reconstructed or lengthened) to perform as intended with a deeper channel.
-The river training structures and dikes use the river's energy to naturally self-scour areas of built-up sediments over time to deepen, as well as support, maintenance operations to keep the river at a navigable depth.
-These structures would primarily consist of rock and stone fill, run perpendicular to the river extending from the shoreline.
-The height, length, and width of structures vary depending on location and design needs.
-A typical design plan for these structures is attached as Appendix J of the SEA for the MKARNS 12-Foot Channel Deepening Project.
+The river training structures and dikes use the river's energy to naturally self-scour areas of built-up sediments over time, as well as support maintenance operations to keep the river at a navigable depth.
+These structures would primarily consist of rock and stone fill and run perpendicular to the river extending from the shoreline.
+The height, length, and width of structures will vary depending on location and design needs.
+A typical design plan for these structures is attached as Appendix J of the 2024 Supplemental Environmental Assessment (SEA) for the MKARNS 12ft Channel Deepening project.

-The structures would be constructed entirely from the river, which limits the need for access roads along the river.
-The rock would be placed via hopper barges and then construction equipment, such as excavators, stationed on a separate flat-top barge would be used to place the rock more precisely creating the intended slope and dimensions of the structure.
+The structures would be constructed entirely from the river, which limits the need for access roads.
+The rock would be placed via hopper barges and then construction equipment, such as excavators, stationed on a separate flat-top barge would be used to place the rock more precisely, creating the intended slope and dimensions of the structure.

 For new structures, a section of the bank would need to be excavated to key the structures into the shoreline to prevent erosion and the river flanking the structure.
-Additionally, the bank line is paved with stone for a few hundred feet upstream and downstream of the key to also protect from flanking.
+Additionally, the bank line would be paved with stone for a few hundred feet upstream and downstream of the key to also protect from flanking.